justin-calleja/Gut-wiki/Simulate.md

 ## <a name="simulate"> Simulate
 The simulate method will call the `_process` and `_physics_process` on a tree of objects.
 It will check each object to see if they have either method and run it if it exists.
-If you object has both (which I don't think you are supposed to do), it will call `_process` and then `_physics_process`.
+In cases where the object has both it will call `_process` and then `_physics_process` and then move on to the next node in the tree.

 `simulate` takes in the base object, the number of times to call the methods and the delta value to be passed to `_process` or `_physics_process` (if the object has one).
 It starts calling it on the passed in object and then moves through the tree recursively calling `_process` and `_physics_process`.
 The order that the children are processed is determined by the order that `get_children` returns